jessepollak/blog/_posts/2012-06-16-hack-n-jill.md

 **6:25pm**: I failed at liveblogging...it was too intense blog during the actual hacking.
 I'm sitting at the presentations and thought I'd share the teams.

 *Skip the Bus*: a ridesharing site to help you get to the Hamptons without taking a bus.
 Had a little hiccup with the code, but the design was great.

+*Hands Up*: a foursquare app that lets you meet other people checked into the same place.
+When you check in, you stick your phone in the air and anyone else who's sticking their phone in the air will be connected with you.